 Let's first take a look at various Master Data Management delivery models available in the market

 The on-premise MDM model is the legacy enterprise software delivery model that we see installed locally on a customer’s infrastructure (servers, databases, OS).
-Monitoring, operating, backups, redundancy, failovers as well as upgrading the software and hardware are the responsibility of the customer.
+Monitoring, operating, backups, redundancy, failovers as well as upgrading the master data management software and hardware are the responsibility of the customer.

 The on-premise model comes with a substantial Capex commitment and also claims a significant Opex.
 Security, scaling, and business continuity are fully managed by the customer.

-Running on-premise MDM with a cloud provider is, for some companies, a shortcut to claiming that they have a cloud-based product.
+Running on-premise MDM platform with a cloud provider is, for some companies, a shortcut to claiming that they have a cloud-based MDM.
 As the underlying architecture is the same as the on-premise version, they cannot leverage the benefits of cloud services.

 Cloud-hosted MDM is still challenging to upgrade and requires manual effort and considerable investment to manage the migrations.
 Monitoring and maintenance of the hosting account are often the responsibility of the customer, reducing the benefits of being in the cloud.

 Cloud-native MDM is built from the ground up to run on cloud infrastructure and services.
 Designed exclusively for the cloud, it can easily provision seamless upgrades and release cycles.
 In more modern cloud-native offerings, capabilities are broken into smaller components called microservices, the release cycles are faster without disruption to the business.

 Leveraging native cloud monitoring and alerting to improve service levels helps a cloud-native MDM solution meet much improved SLAs over on-premise and cloud-hosted MDM.